 “The 35 critical test points comprise the safety system, which turns off the boiler if it detects any values falling outside the set range.
 There are three sensors for each test point.
 If everything is working correctly, all three sensors will show the same values.
 If one sensor deviates from the others, it activates the alarm.
 If two sensors deviate, the boilers automatically shut down.
 This is why it’s very important that these sensors are calibrated according to the demands of the safety system”, he explains.

 Using a hand pump, Anders Ole Jensen tests whether a pressure transmitter is displaying the correct values.
-“The upper and lower limits of the calibration range typically allow fluctuation of a few per cent, and this is displayed graphically on the calibrator as a dot that moves up and down and must remain within a specific tolerance range which is represented by blocks on the screen”, he explains.
+“The upper and lower limits of the calibration range typically allow fluctuation of a few percent, and this is displayed graphically on the calibrator as a dot that moves up and down and must remain within a specific tolerance range which is represented by blocks on the screen”, he explains.

 Some calibrations take a few hours, but as the equipment itself is able to carry out the process, the person operating it is able to leave and return when the calibration is complete, for example in the case of certain temperature measurements.
-“No time is wasted with these kinds of calibrations, as you can get on with other tasks while the calibration is being performed”, says Anders Ole Jensen.
+“No time is wasted with these types of calibrations, as you can get on with other tasks while the calibration is being performed”, says Anders Ole Jensen.

 The Beamex equipment has also helped him locate some setup faults in a number of transmitters that were overlooked by the external calibration experts.
 “There were errors in the settings of six sensors in the critical system.
 External suppliers lack the understanding of the bigger picture that we strive for.
 In this way, the Beamex equipment has given us a higher level of safety”, says Anders Ole Jensen.